Skip to main content

 WordPress Pages & Posts

-WordPress is a highly sophisticated tool or content management system that allows us to create, edit, and delete posts, as previously stated.
-We also have a plethora of plugins at our disposal to perform various purposes in WordPress.
-Before I go any further, I'll explain what posts and pages are.
-For example, if we want to make a short post about the 'basics of 5G' or the 'overview of 5G,' we'll create a post titled 'overview of 5G' and then write the content for it.
-Yes, the title should be written in the 'title' or header section and the text in the body section.
-From your WordPress Dashboard, you can easily make a post.
+WordPress is a sophisticated Content Management System (CMS) that allows us to create, edit, and delete content easily.
+We also have a plethora of plugins at our disposal to add various features to a website.
+Before proceeding, I'll explain the difference between posts and pages.
+For example, if you want to write a specific update on the 'basics of 5G,' you would create a Post titled 'Overview of 5G.'
+The title is entered in the header section and the text in the body section.
+From your WordPress Dashboard, you can easily manage these entries.

 1. Navigate to the WordPress Dashboard.

-2. After that, navigate to the left sidebar.
+2. Locate the menu in the left sidebar.

-5. After that, it instructs you to type the title and content of a post.
+5. Enter the title and the main content of your post.

-6. To make your article live, click the 'publish' button after writing the title and text.
+6. To make your article live, click the 'Publish' button in the top right.

-7. You can preview your post before posting it by clicking the 'Preview' button next to the 'Publish' button in the upper right corner.
+7. You can view your work before publishing by clicking the 'Preview' button next to the 'Publish' button.

 <<PREV